Race for the White House

-Race for the White House is an American political television show that discusses various presidential election campaigns throughout United States history.
+Race for the White House is an American political television show that discusses various US presidential election campaigns throughout United States history.
 It premiered on March 6, 2016, on CNN.
-The series is narrated by Kevin Spacey, well known at the time of production for playing fictional President Frank Underwood in the US version of House of Cards.
+The series is narrated by Kevin Spacey, well known at the time of production for playing fictional President Frank Underwood in the American version of House of Cards.
 After Spacey faced allegations of child sexual abuse, the narration was re-recorded by Spacey's House of Cards co-star Mahershala Ali.
 Netflix Canada still streamed the original version with Kevin Spacey's audio narration until September 1, 2020, when the show was removed in Canada.

 On January 9, 2020, it was announced that the second season would premiere on February 16, 2020.